Women's & Ethnic Studies, BI

 WEST students at Rosa Parks museum

-The BI in Women’s and Ethnic Studies combines the focus of a WEST degree with additional training in entrepreneurship and business skills, teaching students to innovatively transform society by thinking critically about the intersections of race, class, gender, sexuality, disability, nationality and other hierarchies; to understand history, culture and society from a range of perspectives, including those emanating from individuals and communities whose stories and lives have been marginalized; to advocate for human rights and social and environmental justice; and to develop consciousness about multi-ethnic and gender issues locally, domestically, globally and transnationally.
+The Bachelor of Innovation (BI) in Women’s and Ethnic Studies (WEST) combines the focus of a WEST degree with additional training in entrepreneurship and business skills, teaching students to innovatively transform society by thinking critically about the intersections of race, class, gender, sexuality, disability, nationality, and other hierarchies; to understand history, culture, and society from a range of perspectives, including those emanating from individuals and communities whose stories and lives have been marginalized; to advocate for human rights and social and environmental justice; and to develop consciousness about multi-ethnic and gender issues locally, domestically, globally and transnationally.

 Students completing the BI in WEST fulfill the 30 credit hours of courses required of WEST BA majors, plus 24 credit hours of the BI Innovation Core and 15 credit hours of a BI Cross-discipline Core (Business, Engineering Technology, Globalization, Inclusiveness Education, or [for veteran/transfer students only] a Custom Core).